 Confidentiality Impact Level¶

 Not all data has the same confidentiality impact level.
-Fields that can be used to fully identify a person (i.e. Passport or Social Security Number) have to be treated with additional care in comparison to information like Country or Post-Code, that can only partially reveal the identity of a subject.
+Fields that can be used to fully identify a person (i.e. Passport or Social Security Number) have to be treated with extra care in comparison to information like Country or Postal Code that can only partially reveal the identity of a subject.
 Lenses provides three levels of impact: high, medium and low.

 Default Data Policies¶

-Policies are applied and defined on a record field level.
-We have identified the most commonly used fields, in accordance to national standards in US and EU that organisations need to comply with, and you can optionally load them when you get started with Lenses policies.
+Policies are applied and defined on the record field level.
+We have identified the most commonly used fields that organizations need to comply with in accordance to national standards in the US and EU.
+You can optionally load them when you get started with Lenses policies.

 |Policy Name||Category||Impact||Redaction Policy||Fields|

 |Social Security Number||PII||HIGH||First2||ssn, social_security, social_security_number|